Download the full list of acceptable items at transfer stations and associated costs ( PDF, 0.09 MB ) here.

 - Computers (laptops, desktops, notebooks, iPads, tablets, gaming consoles, servers etc.)

-- Keyboards/Mice, iPods, Multi-media speakers, power supplies, UPS, printed circuit boards, printers, scanners and multi-functional devices
+- Keyboards/mouses, iPods, multi-media speakers, power supplies, UPS, printed circuit boards, printers, scanners and multi-functional devices.

-- Other metal kitchen & household appliances with electronic components, such as microwaves, white-goods and kettles are accepted free of charge as scrap metal at all transfer stations.
+- Other metal kitchen and household appliances with electronic components such as microwaves, white goods and kettles are accepted free of charge as scrap metal at all transfer stations.

 - All other electrical goods and household appliances can be placed into separate collection areas at all transfer stations (fees may apply).
 Ask the transfer station staff if you are not sure which bin to put it in.
 These items will be recovered for resale where possible.

 Please refer to www.recyclingnearyou.com.au for further information.

 As part of the MobileMuster mobile phone product stewardship program, residents can recycle their old mobile phones and accessories through Portsmith, Smithfield, Gordonvale and Babinda Transfer Stations for free.

 - All brands of mobile phones

 - Mobile wireless broadband devices